Pathways & Registration

 Graduates who go on to study the Graduate Diploma or Master of Counselling & Psychotherapy will also be eligible for registration as a psychotherapist with PACFA or the ACA.

-*PACFA accreditation is currently being sought for this new course.
+*PACFA accreditation is currently being sought for the Graduate Diploma of Counselling and Psychotherapy course.

 Please see the FAQ page for general advice and answers to questions or situations that prospective students often face when considering psychology, counselling and psychotherapy training.